ThomasITU/PrivacyVoiceAssistant/README.md

-# PrivacyVoiceAssistant
+# Privacy Voice Assistant

-## pre-requesites
+## Pre-requesites

-- Linux machine
+- Linux operative system
-- Docker engine installed
+- Docker engine
 - Microphone, Speaker and Bluetooth device
 - Python 3.10

-## How to run on linux
+## How to run on a Linux system

 Ensure docker compose is installed